Jim Howden (golfer): Golf career

 Howden played in the first Australian Open was held in 1904, which acted as qualifying for the amateur championship.
 He performed badly in the open but was in the leading 16 amateurs that played in the match-play stage of the amateur championship, over three days, with two 18-hole matches on the first day, followed by 36-hole semi-finals and final.
 Howden beat Michael Scott in the final, a rare defeat for Scott during his spell in Australia.
 Howden led by one hole after the morning round and increased this to 5 with 9 holes remaining.
 Despite a comeback from Scott, Howden won 3&2.
 The 1905 championship meeting was played at Royal Melbourne and the open and amateur championship were decided by the same 72-hole tournament.
 Dan Soutar, now a professional, won the open with Michael Scott second, 10 strokes behind.
 As the leading amateur, Scott won the amateur championship.
 Howden finished fifth but was the second amateur, 6 behind Scott.

 In early 1906 Howden was seriously injured falling off a horse, breaking a leg.
 Although he returned to playing later in 1906 he didn't make a return to the important events until the 1908 championship meeting.
-In the Australian Open he dropped out after the first day and so failed to quaiify for the amateur championship.
+In the Australian Open he dropped out after the first day and so failed to qualify for the amateur championship.
 In 1909 at Royal Melbourne he finished tied for 8th in the open but was drawn against Michael Scott in the first round of the amateur, losing 4&3.
 In 1910 at Adelaide he was again tied for 8th in the Open and reached the final of the Australian Amateur, losing again to Scott 10&8.
 In 1911 at Royal Sydney he finished tied for 6th in the open and then went on the win the amateur championship, beating Claude Felstead 4&3 in the final.
 At the 1912 championship meeting Howden finished 4th in the Open, the second amateur, and lost in the semi-final of the amateur championship to Gordon Burnham.